bohonjar/SeniorProject/README.md

 # Usage:

 After successfully running the application, users can register or log in to access the game.
-Once logged in, players can navigate to the game section to embark on their puzzle-solving adventure, tracking their progress along the way.
+Once logged in, players can navigate to the game section to embark on their adventure through various levels, testing their skills and reflexes along the way.

 # Demonstration: